smallbasic/smallbasic.github.io/_build/reference/721-math-ceil.markdown

 > CEIL (x)

-Smallest integral value not less than x.
+Smallest integer value not less than x.

+For smallest integer value less then x see FLOOR(x)

 ```
 print "ceil(1.1)  = "; ceil(1.1)